Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 • What is reaping?

-In BJJ, reaping refers to attacking or putting pressure on the knee joint by positioning your body across the back of your opponent's knee or leg in certain leg entanglement positions.
+In BJJ, reaping joins mean placing your body or attacking the knee or knee joint by placing your body across the back of your opponent’s leg or knee during leg locking scenarios.

 • How to prevent cauliflower ear?